Pinus rigida: Hybrids

+The pitlolly pine (Pinus × rigitaeda) is a natural hybrid with the loblolly pine which combines the tall size of the loblolly pine and the cold-hardiness of the pitch pine.
+This hybrid was used as substitute of loblolly pine and has been extensively planted in South Korea.

 Ecology

 Pitch pines provide habitat and food for many wildlife species.
 They are used for cover and nesting by birds such as the pine warbler, wild turkey, red-cockaded woodpecker, great-crested flycatcher, blue jay, black-capped chickadee, black-and-white warbler, Nashville warbler, and chestnut-sided warbler.
 Deer consume seedlings and new sprouts, and small mammals and birds eat the seeds.